jherforth/nativevillages/VILLAGE_IMPROVEMENTS.md

 - Complete buildings with all nodes intact
 - Compact, cohesive village clusters
 - Foundation for organized grid layout
-- Functioning path system
+- Dense, connected road networks with variety
+- Natural-looking intersections and turns
-- Villages feel like actual settlements
+- Villages feel like actual settlements with proper infrastructure

 ## Future Enhancements